naoshibaikyu/cyborgresistance/halloween.md

 @LOCATIONlightslab2: DR. LIGHT'S LAB

-Arrietty Sad: Pleaasssee?
+WitchArrietty Sad: Pleaasssee?

 Light: No.

-Arrietty Annoyed: Come on!!
+WitchArrietty Annoyed: Come on!!

-Light: **[sigh]** I said no, it means no, Arrietty.
+Light: **[sigh]** I said no, it means no, WitchArrietty.

-Arrietty Annoyed: Seriously, what's the problem?
+WitchArrietty Annoyed: Seriously, what's the problem?

 Light: Because last year you all made a gigantic mess and it took poor Auto *weeks* to clean up the place.

-Arrietty Angry: What?
+WitchArrietty Angry: What?
 Now you're just making up excuses, we've only been living with you for a *few months* at most.

 Light: Well, the answer is no and that is final.

-Arrietty Angry: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?
+WitchArrietty Angry: Alright, fine. **[slams the door on her way out]** Stuck up old geezer, the heck is his problem lately?

-Molly Sad: I take it Dr. Light didn't take it well seeing you setting up the Halloween party, huh?
+UlalaMolly Sad: I take it Dr. Light didn't take it well seeing you setting up the Halloween party, huh?

-Arrietty Sad: Yeah, so much effort for that… Guess we can try again next year.
+WitchArrietty Sad: Yeah, so much effort for that… Guess we can try again next year.

-Molly Happy: Not so fast!
+UlalaMolly Happy: Not so fast!
 We can find somewhere else to party!

-Arrietty: Huh?
+WitchArrietty: Huh?
 How should we go about that?

-Molly: Easy!
+UlalaMolly: Easy!
 We find a really scary looking place and party there.
 Like a true Halloween party!

-Arrietty: Scary looking place?
+WitchArrietty: Scary looking place?
 Like a graveyard?
 A haunted castle?
 A haunted graveyard castle?

-Molly Smug: You aren't scared, are you Arri?
+UlalaMolly Smug: You aren't scared, are you Arri?

-Arrietty Happy: Oh hell no, I am so down for that idea actually!
+WitchArrietty Smug: Oh hell no, I am so down for that idea actually!

-Molly Happy: Great!
+UlalaMolly Happy: Great!
 Let's gather up a few folks and search for a scary party location, then we can party there!

-Arrietty Happy: I have someone in mind already.
-Hey, Dimey!
+WitchArrietty Happy: I have someone in mind already.
+Hey, OniSilver!

 %Silver Dime splashes out of the Punch Bowl.

-Molly Shocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*
+UlalaMolly Shocked: **[startled]** *Y-YAGGHHHHHHHHHHHH!!*

 OniSilver: **[all calm and collected]** Greetings.
 How may I assist you?

-Molly Annoyed: **[clutching her chest, calming herself]** N-Next time please have a less startling entrance…
+UlalaMolly Annoyed: **[clutching her chest, calming herself]** N-Next time please have a less startling entrance…

-OniSilver Happy: My apologies, Molly.
+OniSilver Happy: My apologies, UlalaMolly.
 I have been practicing my scare as a fearsome Oni.

-Arrietty Happy: It sure seem to have worked on her. **[giggles]**
+WitchArrietty Smug: It sure seem to have worked on her. **[giggles]**

-Arrietty: Anyways, Dimey… Would you like to help the both of us find a totally spooky place for our party?
+WitchArrietty: Anyways, OniSilver… Would you like to help the both of us find a totally spooky place for our party?

 OniSilver Happy: My scouting would provide enough to find us such a place.
 I'm more than glad to be of your assistance.

-Molly Happy: Great!
+UlalaMolly Happy: Great!
 I'll rally up the rest of the team.

-Arrietty Happy: Great idea, and I'll ask Roy to drive us.
+WitchArrietty Happy: Great idea, and I'll ask Roy to drive us.
 Let's throw us one killer Halloween Party!

 %End of Act 1